google/benchmark/README.md

 If you're running benchmarks on Windows, the shlwapi library (`-lshlwapi`) is also required.

-If you're running benchmarks on solaris, you'll want the kstat library linked in too (`-lkstat`).
+If you're running benchmarks on Solaris, you'll want the kstat library linked in too (`-lkstat`).

 ### Passing arguments